valeriearena/camel-spring-jpa-fulfillmentcenterone-service/README.md

-# REST Endpoint to be used with the camel-spring-jpa-order-fulfillment-processor repository
+# Jersey Resource

-This is the REST service for Fulfillment Center One in my Pluralsight Apache Camel course and should be used with the camel / spring app in the camel-spring-jpa-order-fulfillment-processor repository.
+This is a Jersey REST resource used in the Pluralsight course, Introduction to Integration With Apache Camel.
+This resource should be used with the camel-spring-jpa-order-fulfillment-processor repository.
+The app in the camel-spring-jpa-order-fulfillment-processor repository builds a Camel route and uses this Jersey resource as an endpoint.

 Start the service:

         mvn exec:java

-This is the REST service for Fulfillment Center One in my Pluralsight Apache Camel course and should be used with the camel / spring app in the camel-spring-jpa-order-fulfillment-processor repository.

 The URL is: